Today’s State Fair event schedule

-12 p.m.-close: Flower Show featuring artistic arrangements and amateur potted plants entries in the Conservatory.

-12 p.m.-4 p.m.: Green Day environmental displays and vendors in the Performing Arts Tent
+12-3 p.m.: Children’s Day activities and displays at the Performing Arts Tent

+12-10 p.m.: Flower Show- amateur cut flowers, potted plant entries on display

+After 12 p.m.: Fun Vegetable Show Activities for Children in the Greenhouse

 12:45 p.m.: Hot Dog Pig Races in the Family Entertainment Area